ELeeAstro/Exo-FMS_column_semigrey/README.md

 This emulates a single column inside the Exo-FMS GCM and is useful for testing and developing new techniques as they would perform inside a GCM setting.
 This is also useful to see differences in each method and their various approximations.

-We also include a dry convective adjustment schemes, currently only 'Ray_adj', based on Raymond Pierrehumbert's python code.
+We also include dry convective adjustment schemes, currently only 'Ray_adj', based on Raymond Pierrehumbert's python code.

 # Namelist options

-In the file 'FMS_RC.nml' you can select different options that control the simulation
+In the file 'FMS_RC.nml' you can select different options that control the simulation, below are the brief descriptions and options for the paramaters.

 ts_scheme: \
 'Isothermal' - Isothermal ts method \